Extensions of the I-MMSE Relation: Possible Future Directions

 \subsection{Applications of Our New Approach}

-Other than the extended I-MMSE relations, one may also consider whether/how the proposed new approach for deriving the extended I-MMSE relation can be applied elsewhere.
+Other than the extended I-MMSE relationships, one may also consider whether/how the proposed new approach for deriving the extended I-MMSE relationship can be applied elsewhere.
 Below is a list of several scenarios where it can be instrumental.

-{\bf Other information-theoretic quantities.} Other than recovering and extending the original I-MMSE relation, the proposed approach in this paper may be further applied to study other information-theoretic quantities as well, which has been evidenced by the simple and direct proof (see Section~\ref{new-proof-2}) for the classical de Brunij's identity~\cite{st59, co85}.
+{\bf Other information-theoretic quantities.} Other than recovering and extending the original I-MMSE relationship, the proposed approach in this paper may be further applied to study other information-theoretic quantities as well, which has been evidenced by the simple and direct proof (see Section~\ref{new-proof-2}) for the classical de Bruijn's identity~\cite{st59, co85}.
 It is our opinion that investigations on whether our approach can be applied elsewhere, particularly to the situations where the derivatives of certain information-theoretic quantity are needed, is highly likely to bear fruit.
-Here, we remark that the derivative of relative entropy has been examined for channels involving mismatched estimation without feedback; see~\cite{ve09, we10}.
+Here, we remark that the derivative of relative entropy has been examined for channels involving mismatched estimation without feedback/memory via different approaches from ours (see~\cite{ve09, we10}); it is possible that our approach in this work may provide an alternative proof or even extend the obtained results to more general channels with feedback and memory.

-{\bf Higher order derivatives.} The second order derivative of the mutual information and entropy power function have also been computed in~\cite{gu11, pa09}, which, among many other applications, have played a key role in understanding the concavity of the mutual information and deriving entropy power inequalities for Gaussian channels~\cite{co85, de89, pa09, pa11}.
+{\bf Higher order derivatives.} The second order derivative of the mutual information and entropy power function have been computed in~\cite{gu11, pa09}, which, among many other applications, have played a key role in understanding the concavity of the mutual information and deriving entropy power inequalities for Gaussian channels~\cite{co85, de89, pa09, pa11} and deriving the ``single crossing property'' of MMSE~\cite{gu11}; very recently, higher order derivatives of MMSE have been computed in a recursive form via a special Lie algebra structure~\cite{le15}.
 We expect that such results can be extended to Gaussian feedback channels.
 Rough computations suggest that the framework of our approach can also be applied to compute higher order derivatives explicitly.
 Other than understanding concavity, such explicit expressions can also help to characterize the asymptotic behavior of the mutual information and entropy power function associated with Gaussian feedback channels.
 In this direction, some Talyor-series-expansion-like formulae seem to be within reach, which, undoubtedly, will yield a finer characterization of the behavior of the mutual information and entropy power function of Gaussian feedback channels.